-- Be authorised and able to lead courses and work privately in their locality
+- Be authorised and able to work privately in their locality, in any country

 - Have their own will, POA and Advance Directive completed

-- Upon successful certification, be accredited to use the Before I Go materials in their marketing, assuming a licence to practice has been granted
+- Upon successful certification, be accredited to use the Before I Go Solutions® materials

 Graduates will also: